It’s Blooming at These 7 Beautiful Gardens in Victoria, BC!

 Located on Vancouver Island, Victoria – the capital of British Columbia (or BC) – literally blooms with colorful flowers and show-stopping gardens!

-Indeed, the gardens in Victoria, BC, are a big draw for visitors and one of Victoria’s top tourist attractions.
+Indeed, the gardens in Victoria, BC, are a big draw for visitors and one of the city’s top tourist attractions.

 Contents: Most beautiful Victoria gardens, BC